Apocalypse of John the Little: Codex Harvard Syriac 93

 The Apocalypse of John the Little survives in the incomplete codex Harvard Syriac 93, and by palaeography, J. Rendel Harris dates it to the middle of the eighth-century AD.
-The codex is from Harris's private collection which Harris numbered it as eighty-five (Cod.
+The codex is from Harris's private collection which Harris numbered as eighty-five (Cod.
 Syr.
 Harris 85) and is written in Estrangelo.
 The leaves are damaged, and Harris had to reconstruct the codex as he had received it with the leaves disorganized.
 The codex contains a variety of documents such as letters by Jacob of Edessa, an excerpt by Severus of Antioch, a variety of apostolic canons, discussions of individuals who recant their heresy, and an investigation of heavenly entities.
 After a written series of questions, it is followed up with an eleven-folio collection called the Gospel of the Twelve Apostles with the Revelations of Each of Them with an introduction to the Gospel of the Twelve Apostles followed by the Apocalypse of Simeon Kepha, the Apocalypse of James the Apostle, the Apocalypse of John the Little, and an extract from the Doctrine of Addai.
 J. Rendel Harris published an edition of these texts in 1900.
 The Apocalypse of John the Little begins at folio 54r and ends at folio 58r.